Onsen Etiquette: Let’s Get To Know Onsen Manners!

 A more advanced goodbye will make you sound more like a local.
 As you are leaving, say “osaki desu,” which means “I am leaving before you.”
 This is a rough translation, but it is a politer way of saying goodbye.
 The locals will be very impressed with your language skills if you use this phrase.

-In this article, we have introduced 11 words used in onsen.
-For the people of Beppu, if you enter an onsen then you are automatically a friend, so you can have many pleasant and unique interactions with the local people.
+In this article, we explained one f the keys to know how to behave at onsen is communication.
+And we introduced 11 words used to get you started.
+For the people of Beppu, if you enter an onsen, then you are automatically a friend, so you can have many pleasant and unique interactions with the local people.
 The comforts of an onsen spread far beyond just the refreshing feeling of the hot spring; your spirit will also be refreshed through these friendly interactions.
 But if all of these words are too hard to remember at one, just start with a simple “Konnichiwa” and a smile, and the rest will quickly follow.

 Which types of Onsen do you enjoy?